Project area: Regions Estelí, Managua and Matagalpa, Nicaragua

 - Gender-specific violence is one of the greatest threats to physical and psychological health of women in Nicaragua.

 - In 2018, there were 57 cases of femicide in Nicaragua.
-Compared to last year, these crimes were marked by increasing brutality including torture and mutilations.
-In the first six months of 2019, there have already been 30 cases of femicide.
-However, this is just the tip of the iceberg.
-Violence plays a significant role in the daily structural discrimination of women.
+Compared to 2017, these crimes were marked by increasing brutality including torture and mutilation.
+One woman was even buried alive.
+In 2019, 63 cases of femicide have already been registered.

 - According to a study of the National Autonomous University of Managua of 2015, 70% of the questioned women regularly suffer physical and psychological violence from their partners.